yarisvt/tyk-docs/tyk-docs/content/troubleshooting/tyk-installation/parsing-json-error-from-dashboard-bootstrap.md

 ### Description

-When running the `bootstrap.sh` script to set up the default Organisation and User when installing the On-Premises version on Red Hat/Centos, the script fails when setting up the default user, returning a "Unable to parse JSON" Error.
+When running the `bootstrap.sh` script to set up the default Organisation and User when installing the Self-Managed version on Red Hat/Centos, the script fails when setting up the default user, returning a "Unable to parse JSON" Error.

 ```
 Adding new user